What is sustainability?

 Biocapacity is the amount of biologically productive land and sea area that can supply the resources a human population consumes, and to assimilate associated waste.

 On the other hand, Ecological Footprint is a measure of what humans consume in terms of biologically productive land.
-Humanities’ ecological footprint is about 1.5 times higher than the biocapacity of the earth.
+Humanities’ ecological footprint is now about 1.5 times higher than the biocapacity of the earth, and growing.

 The fact that we are consuming more resources than the earth can sustainably provide means that we are now using up the earth’s natural capital to make up the shortfall.
 Natural capital are things like freshwater, soil, forest land, biodiversity, coral reefs and wetlands.
 This is unsustainable – using capital as if it is income ultimately leads to ruin.